matutosi/ontama/README.md

 Delete files to uninstall.

 1. (win) Save ontama.exe and vosk-model in an arbitrary folder (in this case, "ontama").
-1. (mac) Save ontama and vosk-model in your folder (/Users/USERNAME/，USERNAME is your username)．
+1. (mac) Save ontama and vosk-model in your user folder (/Users/USERNAME/，USERNAME is your username)．
 2. Wait for a while while drinking coffee (optional), as it takes time to copy the files.
 3. When all files have been copied, it is complete.